jameshanlon/cheese/pages/overview.md

-- we upgraded our thermal imaging kits to make use of Flir's [new thermal imaging camera attachment](http://www.flir.co.uk/flirone) and made numerous bug fixes and enhancements the CHEESE survey software;
+- we upgraded our thermal imaging kits to make use of Flir's [new thermal imaging camera attachment](http://www.flir.co.uk/flirone) and made numerous bug fixes and enhancements to the CHEESE survey software;

 - we put together a new website (this one), which also provides facilities to manage our survey organisation, results and feedback.